Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

 \subsubsection{Theoretical Results}

 Our characterization and proofs rely on results linking the spectral norm of the adjacency matrix to the degree distribution and use it to establish bounds on the first-stage coefficient.
-More specifically, we require $(\mathbf{I} - \beta \mathbf{G})$ to be invertible for the first stage covariance to be finite and bounded.
-To this end, we make the following assumption.
+More specifically, we require $(\mathbf{I} - \beta \mathbf{G})$ to be invertible for the first-stage covariance to be finite and bounded.
+A sufficient condition for this is the following assumption.

-\begin{assumption} where $\lambda^G_1(n)$ is the largest eigenvalue of the adjacency matrix $\mathbf{G}_n$ of the network, where we make explicit the dependency of $\mathbf{G}$ on the sample size $n$.\footnote{This follows from the restriction $ 1>||\beta \mathbf{G}_n ||_2= |\beta| || \mathbf{G}_n ||_2 $, where $||G||_2$ is the spectral-norm of $\mathbf{G}$.
-When $\mathbf{G}_n$ is symmetric, as in the case of undirected graphs, its spectral norm coincides with the largest eigenvalue.} \end{assumption} This assumption holds automatically when the degree sequence is uniformly bounded, a condition imposed in several empirical and theoretical network models to control the size of peer effects and maintain stable influence (e.g., \citealp{dePaula2018, Leung2020}).
+\begin{assumption} where $\lambda^G_1(n)$ is the largest eigenvalue of the adjacency matrix $\mathbf{G}_n$, and we make explicit the dependency of $\mathbf{G}$ on the sample size \(n\).\footnote{This follows from the restriction $ 1>||\beta \mathbf{G}_n ||_2= |\beta| || \mathbf{G}_n ||_2 $, where $||G||_2$ is the spectral-norm of $\mathbf{G}$.
+When $\mathbf{G}_n$ is symmetric, as in the case of undirected graphs, its spectral norm coincides with the largest eigenvalue.} \end{assumption} This assumption holds automatically when the degree sequence is uniformly bounded, a condition imposed in several empirical and theoretical network models to control the size of peer effects and maintain stable influence (e.g., \cite{dePaula2018, Leung2020}).
 This is also a common assumption made by discrete choice peer effect models such as \cite{lambotte2025peer}, required for existence and uniqueness of equilibrium with peer effects.

-However, this assumption fails for many Erdős–Rényi graphs because the largest eigenvalue $\lambda_1^A(n)$ grows proportionally to $\max\{d_n,\sqrt{\Delta_n}\}$, where $d_n$ denotes the average degree and $\Delta_n$ the maximum degree (see \citealp{krivelevich2001}).
-Row normalization, as in \cite{bramoulle2009identification}, ensures that the spectral norm of $\mathbf G_n$ is bounded by one and allows $(\mathbf I-\beta \mathbf G_n)^{-1}$ to be expressed as a convergent Neumann series.

-Alternatively, one can normalize the adjacency matrix by an explicit scaling factor that depends on the growth rates of the average and maximum degree, thereby tracking the spectral norm while preserving symmetry of the network operator.
-Formally, let $\mathbf A_n$ be an Erdős–Rényi adjacency matrix with average degree $d_n = n p_n$ and maximum degree $\Delta_n$.
-We work with the scaled matrix
+However, this assumption may fail when connectivity, and hence the largest eigenvalue, grows with network size.
+In the subsequent sub-section, we present an alternative specification for such cases.